solvmanifold/LatentTrader/idea.md

 # LatentTrader: Vision and Architecture

 ## Project Vision
-LatentTrader aims to be a trading assistant that generates actionable, short-term trading playbooks designed to beat the market.
-The system leverages both classic technical analysis and machine learning (ML) models to create, test, and iterate on predictive scoring models.
+LatentTrader aims to be a machine learning-powered trading assistant that generates actionable, short-term trading playbooks designed to beat the market.
+The system leverages both traditional technical analysis features and modern ML models to create, test, and iterate on predictive models.
 The ultimate goal is to support robust experimentation, backtesting, and rapid iteration to discover and deploy the most effective trading strategies.

 ## Architecture Overview